owkin/GrAIdient/Docs/Contributing/CONTRIBUTING.md

 ## Repo Admins, Code Owners, Authors

-The key principle that is applied to grant roles to users is: making sure workflow is smooth while limiting the number of people with extended rights for security purposes.
+The key principle to grant roles to users is: making sure workflow is smooth while limiting the number of people with extended rights for security purposes.